amarpandav/hello-springboot-angular4/readme.txt

 copyfiles -f dist/** src/main/resources/static
   - this copies the file for spring

+OR from intelliJ run >   "ng build & deploy PROD" command deploy the jar to EC2 add the environment variable > SPRING_PROFILES_ACTIVE = production
 -------------------

 to  run the commands from scripts use "npm"